mbabynames search ✿

 Cerise Mae

-The meaning of Cerise is "noble and strong"; Mae is "pearl".
+The meaning of Cerise is "cherry red"; Mae is "pearl".
 There is a natural balance between the two.
 Mae (1 syllable) provides a firm close after the longer Cerise.

 Cerise Noelle

-Cerise carries the meaning "noble and strong" while Noelle brings "christmas".
+Cerise carries the meaning "cherry red" while Noelle brings "christmas".
 Said together, Cerise Noelle has both weight and warmth.
 At 2 syllables, Cerise needs a shorter middle to stay balanced.
 Noelle does that.

 Cerise Brooke